swchen/xmltool/README.md

 Settings supported:

 - `namespace` - Boolean.
-If true, then xml namespaces are supported. default value is `true`.
+If true, then xml namespaces are supported. default value is `false`.